wnfs-wg/spec/spec/private-wnfs.md

 A private directory MUST contain links to zero or more further nodes.
 Private directories MAY include userland metadata.

-See [§3.2.4 Read Hierarchy](#324-read-hierarchy) for more information about the link structure.
+See the section for [Read Hierarchy](#324-read-hierarchy) for more information about the link structure.

 ### 3.2.3 Pointers & Keys